chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

 </p>

 ### Background and screen customization
-The animate method enables us to customize the background color and screen size of your animations through the screen_color and screen_size parameters.
+The `animate` method enables us to customize the background color and screen size of our animations through the `screen_color` and `screen_size` parameters

 By adjusting these settings, we can create a visual environment that complements our spirograph design and enhances the overall aesthetic appeal of our animations

 {% highlight python %}
 Hypotrochoid.animate(